Toby Hector

 JOULES WITH HER FRIEND VIOLET and INSET HER NEW HOME !

-JOULES has brilliant green eyes – just like emeralds – hence her name !
+JOULES is about 12 years old and has brilliant green eyes – just like emeralds – hence her name !
 She remained very timid.
 We became concerned when she began to lose weight and decided she must go to the vet for a check-up.

 She was kept in for the day so she could undergo a thorough examination.
 She winced when her tummy was examined.
 A "mass” was found, possibly enlarged lymph nodes, and tests revealed a very low B12 level (B12 is one of the man constituents of the blood.)